borela/bulkren/README.md

 #### Find

 Regex pattern used to select a path.
+This pattern applies to the node’s name.

 #### Replace